unosquare/best-practices/C#/README.md

 ## DocFx

 [DocFX](https://dotnet.github.io/docfx/) is a documentation generation tool for API reference and Markdown files!
 To use it you need to [download](https://github.com/dotnet/docfx/releases) it.
-We recommend using [Chocolatey](https://chocolatey.org) to install DocFx.

 ### How to use it

-You need to setup your solution with a two config files (`docfx.json` and `toc.yml`) in order to build a documentation web site.
+You need to setup your solution with two config files (`docfx.json` and `toc.yml`) and one `index.md` (usually is the same as `README.md`) in order to build a documentation web site.
 For more information check the [documentation](https://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html?tabs=tabid-1%2Ctabid-a).

 #### `docfx.json` file

-The `src` property is where you specified the c # project and solution that docfx is going to use to make the documentation.
+The `src` property is where you specified the solution and C# project that docfx is going to use to make the documentation.

-The `template` property is optional, docfx is going to use the default template, but you can modify this by exporting the template `docfx template export default` and then add to the docfx.json the `template` property and the path where the template was saved.
+The `template` property is optional, docfx is going to use the default template, but you can modify this by exporting the template `docfx template export default` and then add to the `docfx.json` the `template` property and the path where the template was saved.

+To build docfx.
+> docfx docfx.json

+Build and serve.
+> docfx docfx.json --serve

+If you have several custom templates, use this to build with another template.
+> docfx -t templates\custom

 ```json
 {